7 Ways UC Davis Is Improving Traffic Safety on Campus

 1. Enhanced safety training for university drivers and student riders.

 UC Davis requires that all drivers of university vehicles complete a “safe driver awareness” training course.
 The course was recently translated into Spanish.
 University garbage truck drivers also receive additional Cal/OSHA training for safe operation around lightweight mobility devices such as scooters and bikes.
-When it comes to student riders on electric devices, student orientation sessions that address transportation safety and safety incentive programs for helmets and lights (Helmet Hair Don’t Care and Lit Not Hit) were all updated to better include students who ride e-bikes and e-scooters.
+When it comes to student riders on electric bikes or scooters, student orientation sessions that address transportation safety and safety incentive programs for helmets and lights (Helmet Hair Don’t Care and Lit Not Hit) were all updated to better include students who ride e-bikes and e-scooters.
 Find out more about driving safely on university business.

 2. Added traffic ambassadors.